 - The amount of tax deducted/claimed this year

 There is a verification section in which you need to mention your Name and your father's name.
-After completing the Verification Section, fill date and Sign in the space given.
+After completing the Verification Section, fill the date and Sign in the space given.
 Without a valid signature, your return will not be accepted by the Income Tax Department (If you submit ITR to the Income Tax Department offline).

-Incase, you e-file your return then you can sign with your digital signature.
-If you do not have digital signature, submit your return and return sign a hard copy of ITR V and send it to CPC Bengaluru else e-verify it.
+In case you e-file your return then you can sign with your digital signature.
+If you do not have a digital signature, submit your return and return sign a hard copy of ITR V and send it to CPC Bengaluru else e-verify it.